 The photons in the illustration are oriented according to the north seeking pole of a magnet.
 When swiped away from us, into the paper, the photons’ negative orbs drive positively charged particles to the left.
 Correspondingly, the photons’ positive orbs drive negatively charged particles to the right.
 This is due to the combined effect of the photons’ spin and the direction of the swipe.
 The resulting current is in this case to the left, as can be confirmed by applying Ampère’s right hand grip rule.

-All of this conforms precisely to reality, confirming that our theory is valid.
 However, positively charged particles will be pushed a tiny bit less hard to the left, compared to negatively charged particles to the right.
-This is because abrasive surfaces do not rub as smoothly against each other as woolly surfaces.
+This is because abrasive surfaces don’t rub as smoothly against each other as woolly surfaces.
 The abrasive orbs of photons interfere destructively in the transfer of energy from the swipe to positively charged particles.

 With no corresponding destructive interference in the transfer of energy onto negative particles, we get a tiny imbalance.
-To compensate for this, positively charged particles move in straighter lines than negatively charged particles, and it is this compensation that induces an overall twist.
+To compensate for this, positively charged particles move in straighter lines than negatively charged particles, and it’s this compensation that induces an overall twist.

-Due to self-interference through magnetism, even electric currents constituted of electrons alone twist.
+Due to self-interference through magnetism, even electric currents consisting solely of electrons end up with a twist.
 The induced magnetic field around wires reflect back to the current of electrons, which in turn start to twist due to the tiny difference describe above.

-Again, we are talking about a trillionth of a trillionth degree in difference.
-This isn’t something that is easily detected directly through measurements of force.
+Again, we’re talking about a trillionth of a trillionth degree in difference.
+This isn’t something that’s easily detected directly through measurements of force.
 However, it becomes visible on large scales.